imterah/gimp-doom/README.md

 ## What?
 One popular question is "*are you mentally insane?*".
 I don't quite know the answer to that question.
 ## How?
 I would not recommend anyone try to port DOOM to GIMP on their own.
-It has caused me severe brain damage.
-Yes the spelling mistake is intentional.
+It hurt me.
 ## GIMP Setup
 Pull down the submodules:
 ```bash